How to Automate Access to a Coworking Space

-You may want to consider Kisi, which is best if you don’t want servers and just cloud solution.
+- You may want to consider Kisi, which is best if you don’t want servers and just a cloud solution.
 They offer the most popular keyless access control system.
 It's simple and easy to use for businesses.
 You can give your coworkers the flexibility to unlock doors with their smartphones or issue traditional keycards.
 It all comes with the benefit of cloud management for administrators.

-Tapkey offers another affordable solution that turns any lock into a smart lock.
+- Tapkey offers another affordable solution that turns any lock into a smart lock.
 It can be used if you already have locks installed.
-Tapkey access technology allows to register new smart locks and run firmware updates directly from their own app, issue digital keys, grant and restrict mobile access by adding the email addresses of new recipients, read NFC transponders, program NFC transponder such as tags, cards or wristbands directly via their app, open smart locks with Android phones and iPhones, see every access activity that’s ever transpired.
+Tapkey access technology allows to register new smart locks and run firmware updates directly from their own app, issue digital keys, grant and restrict mobile access by adding the email addresses of new recipients, read NFC transponders, program NFC transponders such as tags, cards, or wristbands directly via their app, open smart locks with Android phones and iPhones, see every access activity that’s ever transpired.

-RemoteLOCK is one of the leading providers of cloud-based access control and smart lock management software.
+- RemoteLOCK is one of the leading providers of cloud-based access control and smart lock management software.
 You can integrate their automated door access solutions with your main workspace membership management system.
 RemoteLOCK allows you to control who has access to what areas of the space, and when.
 It enables you to monitor usage and access through all entry points such as garage doors, gates, roof entrances, elevators, glass doors, and more.

-Sofia enables you to add an innovative touch to your coworking space design with an access control system supporting badges and smartphones.
+- Sofia enables you to add an innovative touch to your coworking space design with an access control system supporting badges and smartphones.
 The software provides a complete management interface that includes control over users and permissions.
 The system is tailored to coworking centers’ needs that include building subscriptions and renting models for access and workstations.
 Sofia ACS provides high security keeping a comprehensive log of access events and allowing managers to change permissions in real-time.

 - HID delivers award-winning access control systems.
 Here's what the service can do for your coworking space: trusted access, for the right people at the right times; safer environments for members, visitors, and contractors; member convenience and workflow optimization through integrated, mobile solutions; increased visibility, with real-time monitoring and cost-control functions; investment protection via scalable, forward-looking solutions; personalized concept-to-implementation support.

-Enterprise Systems offers advanced access control solutions.
-Here's what you get with your package: access for the right people at the right time; enhanced security for your resources, assets, members, and managers; safer business environment, maximum member convenience and workflow optimization in an affordable way.
+- Enterprise Systems offers advanced access control solutions.
+Here's what you get with your package: access for the right people at the right time; enhanced security for your resources, assets, members, and managers; safer business environment, maximum member convenience, and workflow optimization in an affordable way.

-Inner Range provides flexible and scalable access control solutions to fit any size of your coworking space.
+- Inner Range provides flexible and scalable access control solutions to fit any size of your coworking space.
 Here's what you can do with the service: manage your system from one or many locations; manage your manager's and member's access across all your locations; easily assign or suspend access cards or fobs for your managers/members; temporarily elevate or reduce access privileges and times; manage access for doors, elevators, car parks, and vehicles; assign high-security dual user access or anti-passback policies; receive and escalate alarms for access security violations; use the event log to verify and report on all access events and violations.

 If you prefer to deal with local vendors, beware that oftentimes they have no API or offer some exotic integrations.
 Even if their solutions can be integrated with your own custom software in the long term you will feel disappointed with their “sell and forget” behavior.
 Plus, continuous maintenance may turn out to be expensive.
 In a couple of years, you will have to pay even more because your system will become outdated.

-Now, at the mature age of coworking when the industry becomes more competitive, only smart and innovative keep the leadership.
+Now, at the mature age of coworking when the industry becomes more competitive, only the smart and innovative keep the leadership.
 Here the last generation automated access control system makes a difference.
 It makes your coworking space smart.
 It paves the way to business development while cutting costs and ensuring security in the long run.

 Boiling it down, the purpose of automating access to a coworking space is to provide quick, convenient access for authorized people, while at the same time, restrict access for unauthorized ones.
 And now you know what options are available and how to implement them in the particular coworking space.